OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 _Note that when a call is made in Excel Online, you may see `#GETTING_DATA` appear in a cell.
 Once a value is returned, this notification should disappear._

-## Exercise 2: Create an asynchronous custom function
+## Exercise 2: Create your own custom function
 What if you wanted a function which could fetch and display the price of Microsoft stock that day?
 Custom functions are designed so you can easily make requests for data from the web asynchronously.

 You’ll be adding a new function, called `=CONTOSO.STOCKPRICE`, to the **customfunctions.js** file.
 The function will take in the name of a stock ticker, such as "MSFT", and return the price of that stock.
 You'll leverage the IEX Trading API, which is free and does not require authentication.